ethanwicker/ethanwicker.github.io/_posts/2021-01-15-multiple-linear-regression-003.md

 \end{aligned}
 $$.

-There will always be one fewer dummy variables than the number of levels of the predictors.
+There will always be one fewer dummy variables than the number of levels of the predictor.
 The level with no dummy variable - the third level in the above example - is referred to as the *baseline*.
 Of note, depending on the context, dummy variable encoding may also be referred to as *one-hot encoding*.
-These techniques are equivalent, but one-hot encoding tends to keep the *baseline* level as an encoded variable, as opposed to dropping it.
+These techniques are equivalent, but one-hot encoding tends to keep the baseline level as an encoded variable, as opposed to dropping it.
 This is sometimes preferred in machine learning models using *regularization*, which will be discussed in a future post.

 With the dummy variable approach, we can incorporate both quantitative and qualitative predictors into the multiple regression model.
-Graphically, this results in parallel hyperplanes in the predictor space.
+Graphically, this results in parallel hyperplanes in the variable space.
 As mentioned above, the interpretation of the p-values does not change for these qualitative predictors, but the p-values themselves do depend on the choice of dummy variable encoding.
 However, we can still use the F-test to test $H_0: \beta_1 = \beta_2 = \ldots = \beta_p = 0\$ to determine if any relationship exists between the predictors and the response.

-(Maybe above: \{0,1,2,\,\ldots\})

 #### Extensions of the Linear Model